asaloff/test-react-todomvc/README.md

 ## Implementation

-Was create using create-react-app.
+Was created using create-react-app.
 File structure was modified to mirror the assignment.

 The following NPM packages were used: